English

 Miss Hughes

-Dr Johnstone (Deputy Head of English)
+Dr Johnstone (Deputy Director of English)

 Mrs Schofield